klahrich/chiefhustler/content/posts/why-write.md

 I am reminded of this movie called _Revolver_ by Guy Ritchie, the director of _Lock, Stock and Two Smoking Barrels_ and _Snatch_, among others.

 The movie is a kind of complicated metaphor about the invisible power of the ego.
-To be honest, I didn't really understand the metaphor.
-The movie wasn't a commercial success.
-But there were some interesting ideas, and visually speaking it was a masterpiece.
+I'm not sure I understood it all.
+And while it wasn't a commercial success, there were some interesting ideas, and visually speaking it is a masterpiece.

 One of the main ideas, if not the main one, is that ultimately the only opponent you have is - you guessed it: yourself.
 But that is not exactly precise either.
 Rather, the ennemy is something hiding _within_ yourself: that thing we call the ego.